 ** If this batch is too large for your skillet or Dutch oven, pour rice mixture into a large roasting pan coated with cooking spray and top with chicken pieces.
 Place roasting pan in oven, uncovered for 35 minutes.

 - When done, remove chicken from pan and using a fork, fluff up the rice and then place chicken back on top.
 Serve from roasting pan and top with chopped parsley (optional).

 1. I pick up a brand I love called Goya that can be found in most markets or on Amazon if unavailable near you.
 Feel free to make your own from scratch, too.
 If I don't have a jar on hand in the pantry, I purée in my food processor one each medium tomato, green and red bell pepper, one small jalapeño, 4 garlic cloves and a handful of cilantro.
 That's all there is to it!

-2. Feel free to substitute 2 cup frozen peas if you like of sth traditional Pigeon Peas.
+2. Feel free to substitute 2 cups frozen peas if you like for the traditional Pigeon Peas.
 I again use the Goya brand that can be found in most markets or on Amazon if unavailable near you.